 - protecting, enhancing and where possible, restoring biodiversity,

 - working across our supply chain to deliver commercially sound improvements in environmental performance.

 Managing, monitoring and reporting Treasury’s environmental performance

-A comprehensive environmental monitoring system underpins our transparent reporting, incorporating environmental metrics common across the beer and wine businesses globally.
+A comprehensive environmental monitoring system underpins our transparent reporting, incorporating environmental metrics common across our wine business globally.
 The database allows us to report energy and water consumption, greenhouse gas emissions and waste generation at a global and site level, as an absolute figure or per unit of production.

 We acknowledge the significant challenge posed by climate change and the action required to avoid increasing the concentration of greenhouse gases in the earth’s atmosphere.